anarkiwi/grclyify/README.md

   --rand_set_sig_freq RAND_SET_SIG_FREQ
 ```

 3. Run grclyify to run the graph for 10s, setting freq to 101e6, and randomizing sig_freq to 10 to 200 every 2s.
+You can randomize an enum with ```random.choice([0, 1, 2...])```.
+All variables identified for randomization, are re-randomized at the same interval.

 ```
 $ ./grclyify.py cosine.py --runtime 10 --set_freq=101e6 --rand_set_sig_freq="random.randint(10,200)" --randomize_interval=2